Greece

 Scientific and technological research expenses

-The expenses of scientific and technological research, including the depreciation of equipment and instruments used for the purposes of conducting scientific and technological research, are deducted from the gross income of companies at the time of their realisation, increased by 100%.
+The expenses of scientific and technological research, including the depreciation of equipment and instruments used for these purposes, are deducted from the gross income of companies at the time of their realisation, increased by 100%.

-The criteria for the characterisation of the above expenses are determined by a joint decision of the Minister of Finance and the Minister of Development and Investments, which is issued after a suggestion of the Governor of the IAPR.
-In the event that losses occur after deduction of the above percentage, they shall be carried forward (up to five years), in accordance with Article 27 of the Greek ITC.
+The criteria for the characterisation of the above expenses are determined by a joint decision of the Minister of Finance and the Minister of Development, which is issued after a suggestion of the Governor of the IAPR.
+In the event that losses occur after deduction of the above percentage, they shall be carried forward for up to five years, in accordance with Article 27 of the Greek ITC.

 With effect from September 2022, according to Article 12 of L. 4965/2022, for R&D projects greater than EUR 60,000, certification of scientific and technological research expenses by a certified auditor or audit firm is mandatory.